saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

 virsh start ora01
 ```

-The next step is to take care of all pre-requirements for oracle grid and database: install packages, create users, kernel parameters, etc. We can either do it on the first VM and the clone this VM, or we can first clone the VM then use ansible to provision both servers at the same time.
+The next step is to take care of all pre-requirements for oracle grid and database: install packages, create users, kernel parameters, etc. We can either do it on the first VM and when done clone the VM, or we can first clone the VM then use ansible to provision both servers at the same time.
 Since I am using ansible I will do the second approach

 ## clone the VM ora01 to ora02